College of Public Health Student Research Scholarship Application Guidelines for the 2014-2015 Academic Year

 Award Administration: The COPH Student Research Scholarship is administered as a competitive internal award within the COPH.
 Students' proposals are reviewed by a team of COPH faculty and staff with representation from each department.
 Students applying for the COPH Student Research Scholarship are advised to prepare a well-written grant proposal, according to the guidelines in this web site and the downloadable application form.

-For Assistance: Students may also feel free to contact Ellen Kent, MPH, Coordinator, Student Research Grants, at email@example.com (813) 974-6622 if they have specific questions regarding the application.
-In addition, students may stop by the COPH Student Research & Service Resource Center adjacent to Mrs. Kent's office (room 2150H at the COPH) to see examples of funded Student Research Scholarship applications and final reports.
-(Examples are anonymous, with no personal identifiers.)
+For Assistance: Students may also feel free to contact Ellen Kent, MPH, CPH, Coordinator, Student Research Grants, at email@example.com (813) 974-6622 if they have specific questions regarding the application.

-- A COPH masters or doctoral student working as a USF graduate assistant, but on a project that is NOT directly related to his/her masters or doctoral level research project, and the supervising professor can not cover all of the student's research costs;
+- A COPH masters or doctoral student who is working on a USF-sponsored research project, but the supervising professor cannot cover all of the student’s research costs;

-- A COPH masters or doctoral student who is working as an intern or in a formal job outside of the college, and his/her research project is actually related to the internship/job, but the sponsoring employer can not pay for all of the costs of the student's research study/project;
+- A COPH masters or doctoral student who is working on a research project that is related to his or her internship/job, but the sponsoring employer can not pay for all of the student's research costs.

 'Certifications' required PRIOR to submitting your application: Plan ahead!
 You must complete and be able to provide a copy of your certification with your application for: